 Another common use of polystyrene with detrimental impact to the environment includes large blocks for inexpensive floating docks.
 These blocks, if not properly fully encased slowly degrade and shed tiny beads of polystyrene that are consumed by fish, affecting their health.
-NOAA, in its Best Management Practices for Small Docks and Piers12 recommends not using open-cell expanded polystyrene (EPS) ("beadboard" or Styrofoam) because of their "deleterious impacts".
+NOAA, in its Best Management Practices for Small Docks and Piers recommends not using open-cell expanded polystyrene (EPS) ("beadboard" or Styrofoam) because of their "deleterious impacts."
 Polystyrene foam is often dumped into the environment as litter.
 This material is notorious for breaking up into pieces that choke animals and clog their digestive systems.
-13
+Other materials, such as polyethylenewrapped polystyrene, avoid such impacts.

-Skagit County Planning and Development Services Department shall work with other agencies with jurisdiction to prohibit use of EPS on docks in Skagit County waters.
-They will also implement a program to require retrofit of any EPS docks or floats currently in place.
+Skagit County Planning and Development Services shall propose regulations prohibiting use of EPS on docks in Skagit County waters.
+Skagit County shall also implement a program to require retrofit of any EPS docks or floats currently in place.

 Policy D-3.
-Reduce in-County use of single-use beverage containers.
+Reduce County use of single-use food containers